0xGusta/JDBmonad/README.md

 # Monanimal Game

 Monanimal Game is a decentralized and transparent lottery game built on the Monad blockchain.
-Players can bet on numbers (0-95) or "Monanimals" in each round.
+Players can bet on numbers (0-95) or Monanimals in each round.
 A Pyth Network oracle is used to generate a random number that determines the winner, ensuring a fair and tamper-proof result.

 ## How it Works